 // Economics · Data Science · Finance

-Incoming Market Risk Analyst at Goldman Sachs · USC · FRM Part I — passed, top quartile across all four domains.
+Incoming Market Risk Intern at Goldman Sachs · USC · FRM Part I — passed, top quartile across all four domains.

 01 / About

-Incoming Goldman Sachs Market Risk Analyst · SI Leader for ~100 students · FRM Part I, top quartile.
+Incoming Goldman Sachs Market Risk Intern (Summer 2026) · SI Leader for ~100 students · FRM Part I, top quartile.

-Junior at USC, majoring in Economics & Data Science with a minor in Mathematics.
+Junior at USC, majoring in Economics & Data Science.

 I've never been great at memorization — I look up syntax, I struggle with state capitals, biology was never my thing.
 What I do well is understanding the logic behind things.
 That's what keeps pulling me toward analytical problems: macro trends, probability, risk, and finding the cleaner way to run a computation.